pralove/lamp/README.md

 # Depoly simple apache-php based web application in kubernetes with mysql as backend
 # Instructions:

-## Deploy php frontend from my custom docker image
+## Deploy php frontend from my custom docker image in kubernetes:

 Create and run ["deploy-web.yml"](https://github.com/pralove/lamp/blob/c95622712fe431032cbf3da281710aeac3c083f1/deploy-web.yml) file with the following command.
 This deploys simple php frontend which takes input from the user and store it in the mysql database.
 You can also query the data you have supplied from this front end.

 * vi deploy-web.yml
 * $kubectl create -f deploy-web.yml

-## Deploy mysql backend database:
+## Deploy mysql backend database in kubernetes:

 Create and run ["deployment.yml"](https://github.com/pralove/lamp/blob/c95622712fe431032cbf3da281710aeac3c083f1/mysql/deployment.yml) file with the following command.
 This starts mysql container instance and connects with the php front end.